 - What’s the difference between markup and profit margins?

-- How to calculate your handmade labor costs
+- How to calculate your craft labor costs

 - How do I calculate my profit margins?

 - How to calculate overheads into your product pricing

 - How to calculate pricing markups for your craft products

 Our craft businesses have heart - we love what we do and what we make, and so do our customers.
 So, it’s no surprise that most of us hate the idea of turning our business into an assembly line.

 But (here comes the painful part), big businesses use assembly lines because they work.
 They do the same thing in the same steps and get the same result.
 When you start selling your products wholesale, you’ve got to lean into the assembly line mentality.

 Your business can only grow (and only be efficient) when you have SOPs (standard operating procedures) that can be replicated and followed again and again.
 When it comes to selling physical products, there aren’t any shortcuts besides optimizing what you do and hiring others who can replicate what you do.

 Now is a good time to start making notes on how long things take and how much time you need for delays so you can be realistic when taking orders and setting delivery timeframes.
 For example, if you know you can make your product in 15 minutes when you’re in the zone, but in 30 minutes when you’re tired, budget 30 minutes for all your orders.